Alpaca / llama Trekking

 We introduce the herd, show how to feed them by hand and give a safety briefing.
-Walking in small groups with up to seven alpacas our trained guides then take you through the beautiful scenery and woodlands around our community farm in Sheffield.
-The trek lasts between 45 minutes and an hour with plenty of stops for feeding, taking in the scenery and photography.
-You can expect to be with us for at least an hour and a quarter.
+Walking in small groups, with up to eight alpacas and a llama, our trained guides then take you through the beautiful scenery and woodlands around our community farm in Sheffield.
+The trek lasts about an hour with plenty of stops for feeding, taking in the scenery and photography.
+You can expect to be with us for at least an hour and a half.
 You must be moderately fit as you will be leading a large animal along rough paths with some steep and rocky bits.
 It can be slippery and muddy in places.
 The treks will take place in all but the worst weather so please wear clothes appropriate to the weather conditions.
 No umbrellas please.
 Facilities include toilets and hand washing but there is no shop or cafe.

 Children are welcome at Holly Hagg, however leading large animals on country lanes and rocky terrain does involve risk.
 We offer three ticket types for children.
 These are based on a child’s ability to control a large animal and walk independently, and to avoid small children being pushed or trodden on by an alpaca.
 It is the responsibility of the accompanying adults to judge their child’s needs and capabilities then purchase the appropriate ticket.

 1 Child aged 12+ can walk the llama accompanied by an adult.

 AGE 10+ (Ticket type C)

 1 Child with 1 alpaca.
 Children aged 10 and older may walk their own alpaca but must be accompanied by an adult in the group (who may be leading or sharing another alpaca).
 For less confident children we would recommend sharing an alpaca with an adult.

 1 Adult and 1 child sharing 1 alpaca.
 Children aged 6 and above may share an alpaca with an adult.
 The child can lead with their own lead while a second long reign is attached so that the adult is providing instant backup.